rust-lang/book/second-edition/src/ch13-02-iterators.md

 that's returned from the iterator.

-The `next` method is the only method that the `Iterator` trait requires implementors of the trait to define. `next` returns one item of the iterator at a time wrapped in `Some`, and when iteration is over, it returns `None`.
+The `next` method is the only method that the `Iterator` trait requires implementers of the trait to define. `next` returns one item of the iterator at a time wrapped in `Some`, and when iteration is over, it returns `None`.
 We can call the `next` method on iterators directly if we'd like; Listing 13-14 has a test that demonstrates the values we'd get on repeated calls to `next`